 - Create and assess digital preservation plans and strategies

-- Demonstrate understanding of archival principles of appraisal and the management of digital content in trustworthy repositories
+- Demonstrate understanding of archival principles of appraisal and the management of digital objects in trustworthy repositories

-- Demonstrate awareness of legal issues that impact museums’ abilities to preserve digital content and make it accessible
+- Demonstrate awareness of legal issues that impact museums’ abilities to preserve digital collections and make them accessible

-- Identify and describe workflows for the creation and management of digital content in museum environments
+- Identify and describe workflows for the creation and management of digital collections in museum environments

 - Demonstrate understanding of research methods and critical thinking skills through the supervised research paper